J-acob/bevy_chatter/README.md

 # NOTES

 - You'll need to download your own `RWKV-4-World-0.4B-v1-20230529-ctx4096.st` and place it into assets/models/ since it's too big to put onto github.
 You can easily get your own from [HERE](https://github.com/cryscan/web-rwkv/blob/main/assets/models/RWKV-4-World-0.4B-v1-20230529-ctx4096.st).
+The program expects this exact model to be used.

 --